 On the subject of walkers, well, you should know that many experts advise against them.
 The American Academy of Pediatrics cites walkers as a dangerous cause of infant injury in the U.S., and a preventable one at that.
 Walkers have even been banned in Canada for this reason!
 Stationary play centers (in moderation) are a better choice since most walker-related injuries occur when a walker topples over or falls down stairs.

 What can I do if my baby keeps falling?

 In the words of Aaliyah, teach your baby to “dust yourself off and try again.”
 We’re pretty sure no baby has ever learned how to walk without a tumble or two on their cute little diaper tush or knees.
-They may shed a few tears or get a boo boo or two, but most might just laugh it off, stand up, and hit the ground running again.
-That doesn’t mean you shouldn’t be near by just in case they need to be steered in a different (read: more safe) direction.
+They may shed a few tears or get a boo-boo or two, but most might just laugh it off, stand up, and hit the ground running again.
+That doesn’t mean you shouldn’t be nearby just in case they need to be steered in a different (read: safer) direction.

 What if my baby doesn’t start walking?

 Keep encouraging your little one, offering them plenty of opportunities to start walking, and let them work toward that milestone at their own pace.
 But if your baby is approaching the 18-month mark and not showing signs of readiness, the Center for Disease Control and Prevention recommends reaching out to your baby’s pediatrician.
 They’ll be able to better assess whether your little one might have issues preventing their ability to walk, such as developmental hip dysplasia.